partrickJhonson/beef/Social-Engineering.md

 Using BeEF it is possible to get a user to install a malicious browser extension:

 * The [[Fake Flash Update|Module:-Fake-Flash-Update]] module prompts the hooked browser's user to install a flash update.
 Instead of installing a Flash update, a browser extension will be installed that can communicate with BeEF and provide access to far more information than is available by default.
-  * For example, if the extension were installed in Chrome, BeEF could execute the following modules:
+  * If the extension were installed in Chrome, for example, BeEF could run the following modules:
     * [[Get All Cookies|Module:-Get-All-Cookies]]
     * [[List Chrome Extensions|Module:-Get-Chrome-Extensions]]
     * [[Grab Google Contacts from Logged in User|Module:-Grab-Google-Contacts]]